malsaeedi/2D_Drawing_to_CO2_CELL_DEVS_Model/README.md

 5. Create a folder in the same directory as the executable, name it results
 6. Run the simulation by entering the bin folder, opening a bash prompt and using the command ./co2_lab followed by the path to the json and an optional number of timesteps, e.g ./co2_lab ../config/test.json or ./co2_lab ../config/test.json 500
-7. Use the simulation results (output_messages.txt) under results folder and the style JSON file under visulatization folder to visualize the results using the following link: https://staubibr.github.io/arslab-prd/app-simple/index.html
+7. Use the simulation results (output_messages.txt) under the results folder and the style JSON file under the visualization folder to visualize the results using the following link: https://staubibr.github.io/arslab-prd/app-simple/index.html
-8. If the new created JSON scenario contains a new type of cell, make sure that you also add the visualization style to the JSON style file.
+8. If the newly created JSON scenario contains a new type of cell, make sure that you also add the visualization style to the JSON style file.